ChrisF64/battleship/README.md

         - End the program at the end of the game.

 #### Structure
-The project will be deployed to a Heroku terminal.
-There will be no styling aside from the image of Funny Bones built using special characters within the terminal.
+The project will be deployed to a Heroku terminal, with no styling.

 #### Skeleton
-A flowchart was created to show the logic the functions would follow.
+A flowchart has been created to demonstrate the logic the functions will follow.

 <details>
 <summary>Flowchart</summary>